Global spread of coronavirus raises pandemic fears

 A surge of infections in South Korea and Italy, and an alarming rise in the death toll in Iran over the weekend, triggered steep falls in Asian share markets and Wall Street stock futures on Monday as investors fled to safe havens such as gold.

 Shares and oil prices tumbled while gold soared to a seven-year high.
 The Korean won fell 0.8% to its lowest since August.
-[MKTS/GLOB]

 “The news flow from the weekend has changed the game somewhat, where the focus is much more on the threat of an outbreak outside of China,” said Chris Weston, head of research at broker Pepperstone.